Overview

 Customers sometimes generate multiple discount codes by accident — clicking “Redeem” more than once or generating codes across multiple sessions.
 In standard mode, each click deducts points.
 With deduct on order placed, only the code that is actually used triggers a deduction.

-Example: Mike clicks "Redeem 200 points for $2 off" three times in a row because the page was loading slowly.
+Example: Mike clicks “Redeem 200 points for $2 off” three times in a row because the page was loading slowly.
 In standard mode, he just lost 600 points and has three discount codes.
-In deduct on order placed mode, the system consolidates those into one active code, and his balance hasn't changed until he actually uses one at checkout.
+In deduct on order placed mode, the earlier unused deferred-deduction codes can be cleaned up, and his balance hasn’t changed until he actually uses one at checkout.

 Refunds and cancellations

-Regardless of which mode you use, Rivo can automatically adjust points when orders are refunded or cancelled.
+Regardless of which mode you use, Rivo can automatically adjust points when orders reach the refund or void statuses you have configured for points cancellations.
 This is configured separately in your Points Cancellations settings under Settings > Orders.

 Full refund or voided order

-All points earned from the order are revoked.
+When automatic adjustment applies to a fully refunded or voided order, points earned from the order can be revoked.
 If the customer used a points-based discount code, the redeemed points are returned to their balance.

 Example: A customer places a $50 order, earns 50 points, and used a 200-point discount code for $5 off.
 The order is fully refunded.
 The 50 earned points are revoked and the 200 redeemed points are returned to their balance.